mabuni1998/GFRM-laser-quantum-phase-noise/README.md

 In the following, we show showcase different functionalities of the code, which are necessary to reproduce the results in REFERENCE.

 ## Setup problem
 We first define the parameters.
-Here we consider only one particular pump rate, but by changing the index i, other pump rates can be investigated.
+Here we consider only one particular pump rate, but by changing the index `i`, other pump rates can be investigated.
 ```julia
 using Stochastic
 using Statistics